skip to main content

 Final call: Verizon vs. Spectrum

-But if you do happen to live in an area where the two providers fight for your hard-earned pennies, Verizon is simply the better deal.
-It has the fastest plan of the two if speed is what you need, plus it’s cheaper than Spectrum—even after 12 months.
+Overall, Verizon is the better deal.
+It has the fastest plan if speed is what you need, plus it’s cheaper than Spectrum—even after 12 months.

 Methodology